-Gluten free Spanish rice no tomatoes you ask?
+Gluten free Spanish rice without tomatoes you ask?
 With tomato allergies dishes are challenging enough, without even considering the gluten-free diet.
 So when cooking Mexican food I need to be creative.
 Most Spanish rice dishes are usually naturally gluten-free, but this gluten-free Spanish rice contains taco seasoning and many commercial ones may contain gluten.
 If you do not have gluten-free taco mix at hand see the recipe I provide below.
 Try it and spice up your next rice recipe!

 For those of you with tomato allergies or wish a lower-carb Spanish rice, this is perfect, and so easy!